-NEWS LETTER December 20, 2017 by AUSTIN TAX SERVICES INC, 910 Portland Ave, Gladstone, OR 97027 Office Phone 503-657-0039; Fax 503-650-8888; Website www.AustinTaxServicesInc.com
+NEWS LETTER December 15, 2020 by AUSTIN TAX SERVICES INC., 910 Portland Ave, Gladstone, OR 97027 Office Phone 503 657-0039; Fax 503 650-8888; Website www.AustinTaxServicesInc.com

-Standard Mileage Rates for 2017: Business, Farms & Rentals 53.5 cents/mi; Medical & Moving 17.0 cents/mi; Charitable 14.0 cents/mi.
-Mileage Logs or other written forms of documentation should be maintained throughout the year.
-For each vehicle you own, record beginning of year and end of year odometer readings so we have the total miles driven for calculating your percentage of business use.
+Standard Mileage Rates for 2020: Business, Farms & Rentals 57.5 cents/mi; Medical & Moving 17.0 cents/mi; Charitable 14.0 cents/mi.
+Be sure to keep a mileage log and record beginning and ending odometer readings for each deductible trip as you drive during the year.
+Also record beginning of year and end of year odometer readings on each vehicle you own because this deduction requires total yearly miles driven for calculating percentage of business use.

 Oregon medical subtraction rules now apply to taxpayers age 66 and over by year-end.
 We will need all medical expenses, including mileage, to be separated out for each person in your household so we can calculate the correct amount to use.

 Your safety is our concern and coronavirus restrictions have temporarily imposed changes to the way we do business.
 Rather than having our office open for walk-in visitors as in the past, we have rearranged our former reception area to serve as our new client interview space.
 We will meet with only one client or couple at a time by pre-scheduled appointment.
 Or if you prefer a contactless method, you may simply drop off your information in our mail slot – be sure to include your contact information – so we can call you later on for a phone interview.
 As always, we are grateful for your trust and for the continued opportunity to help you with your tax needs all year long.

 OUR BEST WISHES FOR A SAFE AND SUCCESSFUL NEW YEAR!